All Episodes

 That's what all of this is about.

-They're trying to get every Republican they can intimidated into shutting up and being critical of what Obama's doing, all on the basis of this shooting, which we have established has nothing to do with language or right wingers or anything.
+They're trying to get every Republican they can intimidated into shutting up and being critical of what Obama's doing, all on the basis of this shooting, which we have established has nothing to do with language or right-wingers or anything.

 It has to do with a demented mind who was a Bush hater and truther.

-Now there's another poll out there, CNN has a poll out today talking about the Arizona shootings has gotten very little press.
+CNN has a poll out today talking about the Arizona shootings.

-It was taken uh January 14th through 16, and here's one reason why it's gotten very little press.
+It was taken January 14th through 16, and here's one reason why it's gotten very little press.

 Which of the following statements comes closer to your overall view?